 If demand is higher than can be met by a clinic then patients will have the option to join a waiting list or access treatment at another registered clinic.

 The clinics involved in the initiative are committed to supporting increased access to their services for patients in rural and regional areas.
-People based in a regional or remote location may be eligible for financial assistance for specialist treatment under the Isolated Patient Travel and Accommodation Scheme (IPTAAS).
+People based in a regional location may be eligible for financial assistance for specialist treatment under the Isolated Patient Travel and Accommodation Scheme (IPTAAS).

 The side effects of chemotherapy, radiotherapy and other treatments can leave patients infertile, adding to the psychological and emotional burden of a medical diagnosis and treatment.
 There is usually only a small window of time to freeze eggs, ovarian tissue or sperm prior to a patient receiving potentially sterilising treatment.